 - A million dollars is no small amount.

 - You are not doing badly at all.

 - Your apartment is not unclean.

-Interestingly, the use of understatement in the above litotes examples adds emphasis to the ideas rather than decrease their importance.
-This is due to the ironical effect produced by the understatement.
+Interestingly, the use of understatement in the above litotes examples adds emphasis to the ideas, rather than decreasing their importance.
+This is due to the ironic effect produced by the understatement.

-In literature, writers and poets use this type of figure of speech in their texts in order to communicate novel ideas to readers vividly.
+In literature, writers and poets use this type of figure of speech in their texts in order to vividly communicate novel ideas to readers.

 “Some say the world will end in fire,

 But if I had to perish twice,

 If you read this short piece by Robert Frost very carefully, you’ll see that calling the destruction caused by ice “great” is balanced by an opposing statement “would suffice,” is an understatement.